Deputy Engineer

 The propulsion equ...read more

-Q2.
-If it is transmitted current and Ic is the transmitter at zero modulation index and the transmitted current at a modulation index of m will
+Q. If a current is transmitted and Ic is the transmitter at zero modulation index, what will the transmitted current be at a modulation index of m?

 At zero modulation index, the transmitted current will be zero.
 At modulation index m, the transmitted current will be proportional to m.